mantidproject/mantid/docs/source/algorithms/DirectILLTubeBackground-v1.rst

 Description
 -----------

 This algorithm calculates the time-independent background over instrument components.
-It is geared towards TOF spectrometers with position sensitive detector tubes such as IN5 at ILL and can be readily used as a part of ILL's direct geometry reduction workflow (see :ref:`here <DirectILL>`).
+It is geared towards TOF spectrometers with position sensitive detector tubes such as IN5 or PANTHER at the ILL and can be readily used as a part of ILL's direct geometry reduction workflow (see :ref:`here <DirectILL>`).

 The algorithm works as following: